Digital IDs Might Sound Like a Good Idea, But They Could Be a Privacy Nightmare

 In the longer term, the digitization of our driver’s licenses could lead not only to an explosion in demands for those IDs (including by automated systems), but also to an explosion in the data that is stored in them.
 Digital ID boosters are already proclaiming that they will store everything from health records to tax data to hunting, fishing, and gun licenses.
 And they could very easily turn into something that becomes mandatory, rather than an optional accessory to the physical license.

 How close are digital driver’s licenses to becoming real?
-A is currently putting the finishing touches on a proposed interoperable global standard for what it calls “mobile driver’s licenses,” or mDLs.
+A secretive international standards committee (which won’t reveal its members but which appears to be made up exclusively of corporate and government representatives) is currently putting the finishing touches on a proposed interoperable global standard for what it calls “mobile driver’s licenses,” or mDLs.
 The association representing U.S. DMVs is moving to implement that standard, as are federal agencies such as DHS and the TSA.

 But the licenses we would get under this standard are not built to include airtight privacy protections using the latest cryptographic techniques.
 They are not built primarily to give individuals greater control over their information, but to advance the interests of major companies and government agencies in inescapably binding people to identity documents so they can be definitively identified online and off.
 It’s vital that we only accept a system with the strongest possible privacy protections, given all the potential ways that mDLs could expand.